MadhiasM/TeclastF6ProTabletMode/README.md

 ## udriver events
 - [x] Tablet mode activation SW_TABLET_MODE not working, but it was working in previous version.
 Copy over state
-- [x] Return screen orientation to normal when leaving tablet mode (will keep last orientation currently)
+- [x] Return screen orientation to normal when leaving tablet mode (will keep last orientation currently) (State machine: on transition from enable to disable: return to normal orientation.
+Don't trigger this if already disabled (from disabled to disabled)

 ## Performance
 ### X-Axis
 - [ ] X-axis can be disregarded since it is same between base and display, only read Y and Z data.
 Only read in Y and Z data
 - [ ] Potentially skip mount matrix by directly adjusting formula for calculating  (performance better, but it would be hardcoded, harder to understand)
+### Cosine
+- [ ] Use Cosine instead of angle for hysteresis , since it is faster to compute.
+For now angle is fine since it is easier to understand and debug
 ## Robustness
 - [ ] Angle Activation Hysteresis (enable at $-\alpha°$, disable at $+\alpha°$)
+- [ ] Keep state of previous activation status
 - [ ] Time hysteresis (if enable conditions are met: test again $4$ times)
 - [ ] Sleep (if enable conditions are not met: sleep for $n$ secs)
 - [ ] Low Pass Filter (if needed) on accel values